What is the Stock Market

 There are two conditions of the stock market- it can be a bull market or a bear market.
 A bull market indicates the constant upward movement of the stock market whereas a bear market indicates the continuous downward movement.

-There are numerous job options that are available for those who want to build their career in stock market.
+There are numerous job options that are available for those who want to build their careers in the stock market.
 It may involve investing in, analyzing and interpreting the stocks and commenting on them.
 The following part discusses the various job options:

-A stockbroker also known as the financial adviser typically buys and sells stocks, determine the best investment and make portfolio recommendations for clients.
-Brokers are usually are compensated through commission on each trade they make, or an annual fee.
-Even though individuals could be stockbrokers, it is usually the broker from the stock brokerage firm who provide such services.
+A stockbroker also knew as the financial adviser typically buys and sells stocks, determines the best investment and makes portfolio recommendations for clients.
+Brokers are usually are compensated through commission on each trade they make or an annual fee.
+Even though individuals could be stockbrokers, it is usually the broker from the stock brokerage firm that provides such services.

 - Securities Sales Agent

-Securities sales agents are employed by stock brokerage companies are commonly referred to as investments brokers, stockbrokers, and registered representatives.
-They are licensed to sell a range of financial services such as stocks, mutual funds, bonds etc.
+Securities sales agents are employed by stock brokerage companies are commonly referred to as investment brokers, stockbrokers, and registered representatives.
+They are licensed to sell a range of financial services such as stocks, mutual funds, bonds, etc.

 - Financial Analysts

 A financial analyst/stock analyst analyze stock market trends and patterns along with the developments in companies and give suggestions to investors to buy/sell/hold stocks.
-This analysis or research could be based specifically on an individual stock or companies in specific sector.
-Stock analyst work for the stock brokerage firms, banks, Mutual Funds Company and other companies which provide financial services.
+This analysis or research could be based specifically on individual stock or companies in the specific sector.
+The stock analyst works for the stock brokerage firms, banks, Mutual Funds Company and other companies that provide financial services.